 Maybe you are planning to buy a used car.
 Buying a used car can indeed save a lot of money because usually used a car is cheaper than a new one.
 But before buying a used car, you should know a few important things.
-When you are purchasing a used car, there is no guaranty that you are buying a good one because you won’t be able to know the previous history of that car.
+When you are purchasing a used car, there is no guarantee that you are buying a good one because you won’t be able to know the previous history of that car.

-So how to avoid buying a flood-damaged car? in this article I am going to discuss it.
+So how to avoid buying a flood-damaged car?
+In this article, I am going to discuss it.

 See the title

 See the title of the car.
 Yeah, it is important.
-Check the date and place of sale for details on whether the vehicle comes from a flood-affected area and whether the label is ‘ salvage ‘ labelled.
+Check the date and place of sale for details on whether the vehicle comes from a flood-affected area and whether the label is ‘ salvage ‘ labeled.

 If you are still suspicious, purchase a vehicle history report which should notify you if any car has been branded with ‘ rescue ‘ or ‘ inundated flood ‘ in any given state.
 If you know all those details, it will help you to avoid buying a flood-damaged car.

 Check the dashboard

 Check all measurements to ensure their accuracy and no water signs.
 Refer to the dashboard for information that may be deleted.